UniversityOfPlymouth-Electronics/Embedded-Systems/level4/TASK101.md

 ### General Purpose Input Output (GPIO)
 The microcontroller has many pins.
 Some of these can be configured for digital input or output.
 Such pins are known as General Purpose Input Output pins, or GPIO.

-When configured as an output, a GPIO pin acts as a voltate source and can adopt one of two possile values:
+When configured as an output, a GPIO pin acts as a voltage source and can adopt one of two possible values:

 * OFF - 0V
 * ON - 3.3V